 We’ll start at the beginning, with Satan.
 Bear with me, it will get better.
 According to the Bible, God is the perfect being.
 So he creates Angels.
 One of them, Satan, rebels and falls from grace.
 God kicks him out of heaven.
 So God created angels with the ability to rebel.
 He’d have to have, otherwise it wouldn’t have happened.
 Why would God have done that?
 Anyway, Satan rebels.
 Wouldn’t Satan know that rebelling against God was futile?
 Wouldn’t God have known, because he is all knowing and all seeing that Satan would rebel?
 If he didn’t know, then how is God in charge?
 Wow, all these questions!

 So now God creates Adam and Eve.
 They live in a beautiful garden and God gives Adam the job of husbanding all the animals.
 He names them, and oversees them all.
 That’s his job.
+God plants the tree of the fruit of the knowledge of good and evil in the garden and tells Adam and Eve not to eat from it for on the day that they do they will surly die.
+How are Adam and Eve supposed to know that disobeying God is bad if they don’t know what good and bad are?
+And why did God lie to them when he told them they would die if they ate from it?
+And how were they supposed to know that to die was bad?
+They had no idea what good and bad were until after they ate from the tree.
 Then Satan shows up and talks to Eve in the guise of a serpent.
 Instead of going, “Holy crap, a talking snake!” which is just what I would have done, She talks to him as if everything is normal.
 In my fantasy world, if I were Eve I would have shot straight off to find Adam to tell him.
 Adam would’ve squinted his steely eyes and said, “A talking snake?
 That’s not right.
 Where’s my axe?”
 And right then and there, thousands of years of human suffering would have been ended before it ever got started.
 But of course that’s not what happened.
 Eve probably put down her book, lit a smoke, poured herself a glass of wine and said, “So, talking snake, what’s on your mind?”
 And well, you know the rest of the story.
 Eve believed a talking snake instead of God.
 Really.
 That’s what it says.

 And then we have Job.
 Job is a pretty cool guy.
 He’s got lots of flocks of animals, a wife and kids.
 Probably got a membership at the local country club.
 Shoots 18 holes once in a while, and you know, drinks with the guys and stuff.
 He’s doing alright.
 And then Satan shows up.
 God gives Satan permission to ruin Job’s life.
 Kill his animals, kill his wife and kids and infect him with diseases.
 And God says he thinks Job will still love him.
 God and Satan play with Job for awhile until they get bored and then say, “Just kidding Job, you can have it all back now.”